Access Services Branch Hours:

 Sessions on library workstations are 30 minutes long.
 Sessions may extend beyond 30 minutes if no other users are waiting.

 Information may be saved to customer CDs or flash drives.
-The Fairfax Library Foundation sells flash drives for $8 at library branches for the convenience of customers.
+The Fairfax Library Foundation sells flash drives for $8 (cash only) at library branches for the convenience of customers.

 Parents or guardians are responsible for the Internet information accessed by their children.